+In the third track of ‘Analytika’ will be discussed about the Application of Analytical and Bioanalytical technique concerned with all developed and advances techniques.
 Bioanalysis may be a sub-discipline of analytical chemistry covering the quantitative activity of xenobiotics (drugs and their metabolites, and biological molecules in unnatural locations or concentrations) and biotic (macro and micro molecules, proteins, DNA, giant molecule medicine, metabolites) in biological systems .

-- Track 3-1 Chemo-metrics, marine products ,and food science
+- Track 3-2 Chemo-metrics, marine products ,and food science

-- Track 3-3Method development and validation reports
+- Track 3-4Method development and validation reports

 - Track 4-1Clinical endocrinology